sandeep-tukaram/algods/instruction_design/recursion.md

 # Recursion/Subproblem Technique

-## The Idea
+## The Idea - Subproblems
 When people talk about recursion, they often get caught up in the mathematical definition.
 Let's think about it differently - it's really just about solving problems by breaking them into smaller versions of themselves.
+Subproblems is the big idea.
 Think of it like solving a big puzzle by first figuring out smaller pieces of it.

 The core idea is beautifully simple and worth repeating:
 1. Break your problem into smaller subproblems